pullswitch/django-freeplay/README.rst

 Requirements
 ============

-Installing tidbits will also bring `django-model-utils`_, `django-imagekit`_, and `django-relatedadminwidget`_ with it.
+Installing freeplay will also bring `django-model-utils`_, `django-imagekit`_, and `django-relatedadminwidget`_ with it.